-- Generally the building fabric is well maintained; there are examples of buildings in poor repair that detract from the quality of the streetscape. - downpipes, external fittings such as burglar alarms etc. on the Victorian buildings.
+- Generally the building fabric is well maintained; there are examples of buildings in poor repair that detract from the quality of the streetscape. - Many examples of the inappropriate paint types and colours, modern doors and windows, rainwater downpipes, external fittings such as burglar alarms etc. on the Victorian buildings.
 Some have been badly 'modernised' with inappropriate elevation treatments and windows. - The most noticeable negative quality is the general blandness and lack of quality of the area.